SquadFM/Squad-Field-Manual/README.md

 ## Server Rules
 - Be aware that all servers have rules.
-Make sure to follow those rules.
+Make sure to follow these rules.
 Violations can result in bans.
 - If other people are harassing you, you can send admins a message (open console and type ChatToAdmin <message>) or ask your SL for help.
 - Most servers' rules most likely are similar to the ones below:
     - Be friendly, stay calm, help new people, have fun.
     - Squad leaders must use a mic, speak English and make an effort to communicate.
     - Do not teamkill or intentionally wound a friendly player.
 Mistakes happen.
 If it was an accident, immediately apologize in all chat.
-    - All vehicles requiring the crewman kit need to be 2 manned (unless RTB).
+    - All vehicles requiring the crewman kit need to be 2 manned (unless they are being returned to base).
     - We have zero tolerance for racism or griefing or confrontation.
 Do not make things personal, degrading or confrontational on our server.
     - No locked 1 man squads (except logistics).
     - Do not open a squad in the beginning of the round if you do not intend to lead it.
-    - If you want to use a vehicle, but there are other people waiting; Get in line and wait your turn
+    - If you want to use a vehicle, but there are other people waiting, get in line and wait your turn.

 [Back to top](#squad-field-manual)

 # Joining a Squad
 - Join a Squad that has "INF" in its title, or does not have "ARMOR" or "HELI" in its title.
 If a squad has a not so serious name it's usually a good team to join.
 Those are often led by experienced SLs that just want to have a good time.
-Should you end up in the wrong squad the SL will most likely let you know and you can switch to another one.
+Should you end up in the wrong squad, the SL will most likely let you know and you can switch to another one.
 - Do not create your own Squad yet, unless you know the game inside out.
 Play all roles in live games first before you lead a Squad.
 - Pick the rifleman kit.
-This kit comes with an ammo bag that you can share with your team (e.g. your medic to get more bandages or LAT to get more rockets).
+This kit comes with an ammo bag that you can share with your team (e.g. your medic can refill their bandages and HAT/LAT can get more rockets).
 - Get a weapon with a magnified optic on it.
 You will be at a severe disadvantage without a magnified optic.
 For close quarter battles an iron sight may be better, but don't worry about this yet.
 - Find a good squad that is talking and is willing to help.
 If you find that people don't communicate (especially SL) consider joining another squad.
 However, sometimes it's fun to stay in these Squads and to join random firefights, to explore the map and try new kits.
 - You can tell if your SL is good based on